elastic/integrations/packages/cribl/docs/README.md

 4. Configure an Elastic destination in Cribl

-    Cribl offers two options for sending data to Elastic, the Elastic Cloud ouput for cloud environments, and the Elasticsearch output for self-managed.
-Consult the or the [Cribl Elastic Cloud documentation](https://docs.cribl.io/stream/destinations-elastic-cloud/) or [Cribl Elasticsearch documentation](https://docs.cribl.io/stream/destinations-elastic/) for more details on how to configure.
+    Cribl offers two options for sending data to Elastic, the Elastic Cloud output for cloud environments, and the Elasticsearch output for self-managed.
+Consult [Cribl Elastic Cloud documentation](https://docs.cribl.io/stream/destinations-elastic-cloud/) or [Cribl Elasticsearch documentation](https://docs.cribl.io/stream/destinations-elastic/) for more details on how to configure.

     **Destination settings**